-We're basically spies: we keep an eye on pretty much every unit at Duke, scouring their websites and social feeds for energy-ish stuff that might interest you.
-(Creepiness activated.)
-This helps us serve up alllll kinds of info about news, projects, events, courses, and other opportunities across Duke’s entire campus in our student newsletter (see a recent sample).
+We're basically spies: we keep an eye on units across Duke, scouring their websites and social media feeds for energy-ish stuff.
+This helps us serve up alllll kinds of info about news, projects, events, courses, and other opportunities across Duke’s campus in our student newsletter (see a recent sample).

 We help supplement the more comprehensive services of your school’s career center.
-You can contact Stacy Peterson (aka The Energy Job Whisperer) for advising appointments (in pandemic times, virtual ones!) to help you strategize about rocking your career objectives.
+You can contact Stacy Peterson for advising appointments to help you strategize about rocking your career objectives.
 We also publish job listings, share career tips (like this article on pursuing career opportunities during a pandemic), and connect students with alumni for informational interviews.

 Internships are clutch, of course.
-That’s why we run the Energy Initiative Internship Program, which features energy-related listings from companies especially interested in hiring Duke summer interns.
-(Check out how the energy network at Duke mobilized when some students' summer 2020 internships evaporated at the start of the pandemic!)
+That’s why we run the Energy Internship Program!
+Every year we work with Duke alumni and industry contacts to collect dozens of energy-related listings from companies interested in hiring Duke summer interns.

 Each semester, we track all the energy courses on offer at Duke (~60/year!) to help you choose.
 But we also know that learning happens outside the classroom, too.
 (And that you're eager for opportunities to contribute to a better energy future!)

-That's why we work with Duke's unique Bass Connections program to cultivate energy and environment research projects open to all Duke students.
+That's why we host all kinds of panels and interactive events (see #2 above) and Power Trips that let you tour energy facilities and businesses.
+It’s why we work with Duke's unique Bass Connections program to cultivate energy and environment research projects open to all Duke students.
 It's why we fund research assistantships for Duke undergrads to work alongside rockstar energy faculty.
 And it's why we develop energy options for Duke summer research and service programs like Data+, Story+, Duke Engage, and the Duke Global Policy Program in Geneva.

-Look, if it’s not clear yet, let us state directly: we are excited to know you, enrich your experience at Duke, and celebrate your accomplishments.
+Look, if it’s not clear yet, let us state directly: we are excited to know you, enrich your experience at Duke, and celebrate your accomplishments!
 As part of our community, you'll have plenty of chances to get to know students, faculty, and staff across Duke (not just in your degree program) who are interested in energy and climate issues.
-Trust us when we say that this extended network will benefit you not just now... but long after you've graduated.
+Trust us: this extended network will benefit you not just now ... but long after you've graduated!